rzinkstok/docker-conquest/README.md

 ## To do
-- Check and (if needed) fix connection to DICOM nodes on another host
+- Check and (if needed) fix connection to DICOM nodes on another host (docker networking might be an issue)
-- Look into a simple way of starting multiple instances
+- Look into a simple way of starting multiple instances with different AETitles, ports, logging and databases